parcio/haura/README.md

 required.
 You can find install directions in their documentation under https://rust-lang.github.io/mdBook/.

+Also you'll require [mdbook-grapviz](https://lib.rs/crates/mdbook-graphviz) to render graphs within the documentation.
+This crate also needs graphviz to be installed on your system.

 The documentation is automatically build and published on github pages - the workflow for which you can find under `.github/workflows/pages.yml`.